 When it comes to meat dishes Artemaki buys whole pork, lambs, etc and prepares the cuts he needs, as and when he needs them, and for each particular dish, so your Souvlaki will be guaranteed to be fresh, delicious and btw, not full of fat, oh, and seasoned at exactly the right time!

 Why not try the beef Stifado, the Koupepia are just like Yiayias and his Moussaka so tasty … one of my faves is the Cypriot style Mixed Grill, it’s finger-licking good btw! … I recently met YiaYia, ‘Ayten’ from Melbourne in Oz, while she making the Koupepia, aka Stuffed Vine leaves and just let me say, they’re just as good as my yiayia’s!!!

 If Fish is your dish, why not try the Fresh Tsipoura or maybe the Octopus, my fav will always be the Calamari, although I’d never say no to his yummy Cod & Chips, mad as that sounds …

-Of course, we Cypriots love our fish Mediterranean style, so a Seasonal Fish Meze for two is pure heaven for fish lovers … again let Artimaki create your spread from his seasonal catch, but it’ll probably include; Fresh Whole Grilled Calamari, and Calamari Rings, Octopus, Mussels, King Prawns, Fresh Tsipoura, Red Mullet, Whitebait and Sardines … and the occasional nice surprise, but always with Salad and Dips, Artimaki’s Pitta Bread and some bits and pieces served Angela style!!!
+Of course, we Cypriots love our fish Mediterranean style, so a Seasonal Fish Meze for two is pure heaven for fish lovers … again let Artemaki create your spread from his seasonal catch, but it’ll probably include; Fresh Whole Grilled Calamari, and Calamari Rings, Octopus, Mussels, King Prawns, Fresh Tsipoura, Red Mullet, Whitebait and Sardines … and the occasional nice surprise, but always with Salad and Dips, Artemaki’s Pitta Bread and some bits and pieces served Angela style!!!